https://ece.coe.miami.edu/index.html

 Bachelor of Science in Electrical Engineering (B.S.E.E.)

-This degree program endeavors to achieve its objectives by imparting to its students the fundamental principles underlying modern electrical engineering, along with the necessary skills and experiences to apply standard practices, methodologies and available tools for solving electrical engineering problems.
+This degree program achieves its objectives by imparting to its students the fundamental principles underlying modern electrical engineering, along with the necessary skills and experiences to apply standard practices, methodologies and available tools for solving electrical engineering problems.
 The major areas of Electrical Engineering include electronics, analog and digital circuits, microprocessors, communications and control systems.
 The design sequence is spread throughout the educational experience curricula, culminating in the two-semester senior design project.
 Graduates are expected to keep pace with this rapidly evolving discipline.
 To this end, the faculty stresses the importance of continued education and life-long professional development by trying to instill in their students a sense of excitement for the prospects of this evolving technology, tempered by a strong sense of responsibility and concern for its potential impacts on society.

 Degree Program